yownas/vzsh/README.md

 Basically you are tunneling X11 over the text-only console 'vzctl exec' give you.
 The advantage of doing it like this instead of using ssh directly to the container is that you do not need to have access to the network the container runs in (only the host).
 Sshd doesn't need to run and you don't need to know the root-password or have any keys installed.

     -h container [command]
+    -H <host> [<command>]

-Use this to get a shell or run a command on the host that contains the container.
-Basically a ssh to the host, but using the generated key.
+Use this to get a shell or run a command on the host that contains the container or the specified host if you use -H. Basically a ssh to the host, but using vzsh/vzshd instead.

     -g [suffix]
     -k suffix -g

 Generate a new key or show a key that is already generated.
-Use ths suffix if you want to generate keys apart from the first 'user' key you generate.
+Use the suffix if you want to generate keys apart from the first 'user' key you generate.
 See the example ~/.vz/vzshd.ini above.

-    -k suffix (other commands)
+    -k suffix (other options/commands)

 You can also use -k suffix or set VZSH_KEY to select different privilege levels.
 Default it to use your "user" key, but maybe you want to use an "admin" key to access the containers as root or separate "manager" key to start/stop or move containers.